-The quick intuitive introduction above to representing a function by a sum of sine and cosine waves suffices as background for the forthcoming material on analyzing a single wave component.
-However, to understand all details of how different wave components sum up to the analytical and numerical solution, a more precise mathematical treatment is helpful and therefore summarized below.
+The above introduction to function representation by sine and cosine waves was quick and intuitive, but will suffice as background knowledge for the following material of single wave component analysis.
+However, to understand all details of how different wave components sum up to the analytical and numerical solutions, a more precise mathematical treatment is helpful and therefore summarized below.